-• Land acquisition for eligible construction activities.
+Land acquisition for eligible construction/rehabilitation activities.5

-Analysis will be conducted to verify that projects are compliant with CDBG-DR requirements as described in section 6.2, Key Federal Requirements.
-Following verification of eligibility and compliance, DED will select awardees and proceed with SRAs and funding agreements with Successful Applicants and Subrecipients.
+Analysis will be conducted to verify that projects are compliant with CDBG-DR requirements as described in Section 5.2: Key Federal Requirements.
+Following verification of eligibility and compliance, DED will select awardees and proceed with funding agreements with Successful Applicants.

-4.4 ONGOING UNMET NEEDS ASSESSMENT
+3.4 ONGOING UNMET NEEDS ASSESSMENT

-As contemplated in the Action Plan and discussed in the Citizen Participation Plan, Nebraska will actively work to identify housing projects that address resiliency and achieve an equitable, effective recovery.
-Especially as AHCP sits in a shared arena with other ongoing programs funded annually, DED will work with State partners to continually identify unmet needs that housing activities may be able to support, and similarly communicate emerging unmet needs that are ineligible for the AHCP to programs that may be able to address them.
+As contemplated in the Action Plan6 and discussed in the Citizen Participation Plan, Nebraska will actively work to identify housing projects that address resiliency and achieve an equitable, effective recovery.
+Especially as AHCP sits in a shared arena with other ongoing programs, DED will work with State partners to continually identify unmet needs that housing activities may be able to support, and similarly communicate emerging unmet needs that are ineligible for the AHCP to programs that may be able to address them.